 In one scene, Beni is shown with a sackful of gold which he is trying to load onto a camel, and Beni pulls the camel by the reins but the camel doesn't budge; the camels all, for some reason, hated Kevin J. O'Connor.

-Leonardo DiCaprio was rumoured to have been offered the role of Rick O'Connell, it's believed DiCaprio was said to have loved the script and wanted to be in it.
-However he already agreed to star in The Beach (2000), it also said that DiCaprio asked if The Beach could be delayed so he could film The Mummy, but producers refused.
-However, filming of The Beach was delayed anyway.
+Leonardo DiCaprio was rumoured to have been offered the role of Rick O'Connell.
+It's believed DiCaprio was said to have loved the script and wanted to be in the film, however he had already agreed to star in The Beach (2000).
+It's also been said that DiCaprio asked if The Beach could be delayed so he could film The Mummy, but producers refused.
+Ironically, filming of The Beach was delayed anyway.